noahpolimon/reiter/README.md

 const MyIterator = struct {
     const Self = @This();

-    // This is necessary so as to allow adapters such as Map and Filter to
+    // This is necessary so as to allow adapters such as Map, Filter, etc..
-    // obtain the type your iterator is yielding. pub const Item = u8;
+    // to obtain the type your iterator is yielding. pub const Item = u8;

     index: usize = 0,